This species is known as

 A semi-aggressive fish.
 Not recommended for home aquariums due to it’s size.

 African Red Snapper can grow up to 139 cm what is approximately 54 inches.
-1 specimen basically needs at least 16680cm
+In general, 1 specimen requires at least 16680cm

 2 of water surface which is approximately 2585 square inch.
-This fish should be kept in aquariums that are very large. (
+We recommend you to keep it in fish tanks which are very large. (

 e) Medium aquariums have at least 113 Litres (30 US Gallons).
 Large aquariums have at least 265 Litres (70 US Gallons).
 Very large aquariums have at least 700 Litres (185 US Gallons).